openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 The Code of Conduct panel is obligated to maintain confidentiality with regard to the reporter of an escalation.

-### Code of Conduct panel
+### Code of Conduct Panel

-The Code of Conduct panel is a cross-foundation team who have been trained in moderation and code of conduct issues.
+The Code of Conduct Panel is a cross-foundation team who have been trained in moderation and code of conduct issues.
 The makeup of this team is as follows:

 * OpenJS Foundation Executive Director - Robin Ginn (@rginn)
 * OpenJS Foundation Marketing Lead - Kylie Wagar-Dirks (@kyliewd)
-* 3 community members from the Cross Project Council
+* 3 members selected by the Cross Project Council
   - TBD
   - TBD
   - TBD

-Members of the CoCP team will be added for a 1-year term and will be re-confirmed on a yearly basis.
+#### Nomination

+Code of Conduct Panel team members are CPC Members who self-nominate or are community members nominated by the CPC.
+CoCP team members must be approved by the CPC and re-confirmed every year.
+If there are no objections after seven days, the nomination is automatically accepted.
+If there are objections to a specific nomination, then a simple majority vote of the CPC in favor of the nomination is required.

 ## Resources